Louisiana will face lawsuit over Ten Commandments school displays

 Louisiana’s K-12 schools, colleges and universities have until Jan.
 1 to meet the law’s requirements, although it doesn’t include penalties for noncompliance.

+Louisiana Illuminator is part of States Newsroom, a nonprofit news network supported by grants and a coalition of donors as a 501c(3) public charity.
+Louisiana Illuminator maintains editorial independence.
+Contact Editor Greg LaRose for questions: info@lailluminator.com.
+Follow Louisiana Illuminator on Facebook and X.

-The post Louisiana will face lawsuit over Ten Commandments school displays appeared first on Louisiana Illuminator.
+The post Louisiana will face lawsuit over Ten Commandments school displays appeared first on Pennsylvania Capital-Star.